adamgoodfriend/SmarthingsRingSiren/README.md

 Create a new Device Handler from code.
 Paste the code from RingFloodlightSiren into a device handler. <br>
 Click save.<br>
 Then Click Publish and select "For Me"<br>
-Go to My Devices
+Go to My Devices<br>
-Select New Device
+Select New Device<br>
-Enter the Name of the Siren in "Name" and "Lable"
+Enter the Name of the Siren in "Name" and "Lable"<br>
-For Device Network ID paste the Device ID from the ringauth.php page.
+For Device Network ID paste the Device ID from the ringauth.php page.<br>
-For Type scroll down to the botton and selec "Ring Floodlight Siren" For Version Select Publshed
+For Type scroll down to the botton and selec "Ring Floodlight Siren"<br>
+For Version Select Publshed<br>
-Select Location and Hub.
+Select Location and Hub.<br>
-Click Create
+Click Create<br>
-This shold bring you to a page that has "Preferences (edit)" Click the edit next to Preferences.
+This shold bring you to a page that has "Preferences (edit)"<br>
+Click the edit next to Preferences.<br>
-Enter the Device ID from the ringauth.php page
+Enter the Device ID from the ringauth.php page<br>
-Click Save.
+Click Save.<br>